samyakmehta/terraform-aws-ecs-cluster-multi-instance/README.md

 #### NOTE

 Please make sure you have the exact same size lists as that of the `instance_types`.
-If it's smaller that the `instance_types` list, you'll face errors.
+If it's smaller than the `instance_types` list, you'll face errors.

 ## Usage